Party Constitution

 2. Such alterations are temporary, and are considered proposed amendments and as such must be voted upon by Members at the next National Congress, where (if approved) they shall become amendments; and

-3. If such an amendment does not receive the necessary majority as stipulated at Article 7 (1), then such a proposed amendment will lapse and may only be resurrected by a majority vote of the members at a National Congress.
+3. If such an amendment does not receive the necessary majority as stipulated at Article 9.1, then such a proposed amendment will lapse and the National Council may not use their powers to resurrect the provisions again without an amendment proposal being put to the National Congress.

 Election